 If we're dealing with perpendicular unit vectors and the word for that will be -- see I could have said orthogonal, but I said perpendicular -- and this unit vectors gets put in as the word normal.

 Those are the best columns you could ask for.

 Matrices with -- whose columns are orthonormal, they're perpendicular to each other, and they're unit vectors, well, they don't have to be those three, let me do a final example over here, how about one at an angle like that and one at ninety degrees, that vector would be cos theta, sine theta, a unit vector, and this vector would be minus sine theta cos theta.

 So like our job next time is first to see why orthonormal vectors are great, and then to make vectors orthonormal by picking the right basis.
+OK, see you.

 This is one of over 2,400 courses on OCW.
 Explore materials for this course in the pages linked along the left.